 5. Cane Corso

 Cane Corsos and Cane Corso mixes are fairly common in shelters, making them one of the least expensive dog breeds as you won’t have to shell out a bunch of money for a puppy.
-Cane Corsos are large, strong, and intelligent dogs.
-They need training and a job to do.
+Cane Corsos are large, strong, and intelligent dogs with a short coat and low grooming requirements.
+They need minimal training, but they like having job to do.
 The Cane Corso is very loving and loyal to its family but will require socialization to ensure that they do not become aggressive.
 A firm and experienced dog owner is best for a Cane Corso.
 It is also important to note that, while they love their families, Cane Corsos do not generally like strangers.
+These are big dogs, so some of your savings will be offset by feeding costs.

 7. Chinese Crested Hairless